What You Must Know Before Giving Blood

 - Rash

-DO NOT DONATE if you
+DO NOT DONATE:

 We maintain a confidential list of people who may be at risk for spreading transfusion-transmitted diseases.
 By continuing this process, you consent to be entered in this confidential list of deferred donors if you are at risk for spreading such diseases.
 When required, we report donor information, including test results, to health departments, military medical commands, and regulatory agencies.
 Donation information may also be used confidentially for research related to blood safety.